Robert Greene (American author): Mastery

 Greene's fifth book, Mastery, was released on November 13, 2012.
 Mastery examines the lives of both historical and contemporary figures such as Charles Darwin, Paul Graham, the Wright Brothers, Benjamin Franklin, Thomas Edison, and Mozart, and distills the traits and universal ingredients that made them masters.
 The book is divided into six sections, each focusing on essential lessons and strategies on the path to Mastery.

 Mastery reached #6 on The New York Times Bestseller list and was featured in CNN Money, The Huffington Post, The New York Times, Business Insider, Forbes, Management Today, and Fast Company.

 The Laws of Human Nature

 Greene's sixth book, The Laws of Human Nature, was released in October 2018.
 Through 18 "laws", the book examines people's conscious and unconscious drives, motivations, and cognitive biases.
 It also talks about persuasion, rationality and death.
 He considers it his most complete book and advises for anyone who hasn’t read anything from him to start from here.

 The book takes examples from Joseph Stalin, Anton Chekhov, Lyndon Johnson, Leo Tolstoy, Coco Chanel, and others.

 The Daily Laws

 The Daily Laws, Greene's seventh book, was released in October 2021.
-The book features concise texts on wisdom, with each day of the year dedicated to a “Daily Law” and each month focusing on a different day.
+The book features concise texts on wisdom, with each day of the year dedicated to a “Daily Law” and each month focusing on a different law.